Ruiqi Wang

 Oct 23, 2025 🏆 I have received the 2025 Google PhD Fellowship, recognizing and supporting my research on AI for health.
 The news was also featured by WashU Engineering.

-Sep 18, 2025 📄 CHEF-VL: Detecting Cognitive Sequencing Errors in Cooking with Vision-Language Models, accepted to Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies and to be presented at UbiComp / ISWC 2026.
+Sep 18, 2025 📄 CHEF-VL: Detecting Cognitive Sequencing Errors in Cooking with Vision-Language Models, accepted to Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies and to be presented at UbiComp / ISWC 2026 in Oct.
+2026 in Shanghai.

 Jul 12, 2025 📄 Real-time video-based human action recognition on embedded platforms, accepted to appear at ACM/IEEE EMSOFT @ ESWEEK 2025.